About us.

 RA, LEED AP

 SANLAND is led by Soohee Lee, who has over 20 years of experience in landscape design and architecture.
-Soohee holds a master’s degree in Architecture from Columbia University in New York and a master’s degree in Landscape Architecture from Seoul National University.
-She is a registered architect in New York and Connecticut, a LEED Accredited Professional, and a member of the Association of Professional Landscape Designers (APLD).
-Soohee is an expert in urban landscape ecology who focuses on low-maintenance vertical gardens and vertical farming that can be incorporated into buildings in an affordable manner as a way to encourage individuals’ environmental participation.
+Soohee holds a master’s degree in architecture from Columbia University in New York and a master’s degree in landscape architecture and urban design from Seoul National University in Korea.
+She is a registered architect in the State of New York, a Leadership in Energy and Environmental Design Accredited Professional (LEED AP) and certified in Landscape Ecology and Sustainable Corporate Financing.
+Soohee is an expert in ecological urban landscape design, targeting the improvement of biodiversity and air quality, the reduction of greenhouse gases and urban heat, and prioritizes low-maintenance design as the foundation for all her projects.
 She is currently pursuing a certificate in Horticulture at the Brooklyn Botanic Garden.